top of page

 Bus / Public transport

-The main public transport company in Skopje is called JSP.
-The company operates all the bus schedules and the cable car for Vodno Mountain.
+The main public transport company in Skopje is JSP.
+The company operates all bus lines and the Vodno Mountain cable car.

 A weekly ticket - which includes a cable car pass costs 500-600 Denars (8.11-9.73 Euros).
 You can buy them at the stores selling JSP tickets or at their points of sale listed below.